Camcorder: History

 In 1983, Sony released the first camcorder, the Betacam system, for professional use.
 A key component was a single camera-recorder unit, eliminating a cable between the camera and recorder and increasing the camera operator's freedom.
 The Betacam used the same cassette format (0.5 in tape) as the Betamax, but with a different, incompatible recording format.
 It became standard equipment for broadcast news.

 Sony released the first consumer camcorder in 1983, the Betamovie BMC-100P.
 It used a Betamax cassette and rested on the operator's shoulder, due to a design not permitting a single-handed grip.
 That year, JVC released the first VHS-C camcorder.
 Kodak announced a new camcorder format in 1984, the 8 mm video format.
 Sony introduced its compact 8 mm Video8 format in 1985.
 That year, Panasonic, RCA and Hitachi began producing camcorders using a full-size VHS cassette with a three-hour capacity.
 These shoulder-mount camcorders were used by videophiles, industrial videographers and college TV studios.
 Full-size Super-VHS (S-VHS) camcorders were released in 1987, providing an inexpensive way to collect news segments or other videographies.
 Sony upgraded Video8, releasing the Hi8 in competition with S-VHS.

 Digital technology emerged with the 1986 Sony D1, a device which recorded uncompressed data and required a large amount of bandwidth for its time.
 In 1992 Ampex introduced DCT, the first digital video format with data compression using the discrete cosine transform algorithm present in most commercial digital video formats.
 In 1995 Sony, JVC, Panasonic and other video-camera manufacturers launched DV, which became a de facto standard for home video production, independent filmmaking and citizen journalism.
 That year, Ikegami introduced Editcam (the first tapeless video recording system).

 Camcorders using DVD media were popular at the turn of the 21st century due to the convenience of being able to drop a disc into the family DVD player; however, DVD capability, due to the limitations of the format, is largely limited to consumer-level equipment targeted at people who are not likely to spend any great amount of effort video editing their video footage.
+Hitachi released the world's first DVD-RAM camcorder in 2000, using the more compact 8 cm MiniDVD.

 High definition (HD)

-The Sony HDVS system, launched in 1984, allowed 1080i recording in the early 1990s.
+The Sony HDVS system, launched in 1984, allowed 1080i recording in the late 1990s.
+Sony later released a HD version of Betacam called HDCAM in 1997.

 Panasonic launched DVCPRO HD in 2000, expanding the DV codec to support high definition (HD).
 The format was intended for professional camcorders, and used full-size DVCPRO cassettes.
 In 2003 Sony, JVC, Canon and Sharp introduced HDV as the first affordable HD video format, due to its use of inexpensive MiniDV cassettes.